UdaySMukherjee/Email_Automation/README.md

 3. Run the scripts:

--To send emails: python send_emails.py
+- To send emails: python send_emails.py
--To fetch unread emails: python fetch_emails.py
+- To fetch unread emails: python fetch_emails.py
--To perform specific actions based on email content: python process_emails.py
+- To perform specific actions based on email content: python process_emails.py

 4. Follow the on-screen instructions and check the generated output.